ditinc/foodwatch/README.md

 - Meteor Developer: dan-nyanko
 - Senior Software Consultant and Scrum Master: etrudeau

 Our development process requires selection of a project lead to run the project.
 This individual is ultimately responsible for project success and product quality.
 A senior software consultant assists by coaching the team during sprint planning, daily scrums, and independent reviews.
-On most projects, DevOps would be a separate team member, but due to the small size of this project, the lead handled the DevOps setup.
+On most projects, DevOps would be a separate team member, but due to the small size of this project, the lead handled the DevOps setup and tweaks.

 ## Technology Stack
-Foodwatch is built on Meteor.js/MongoDB using Leaflet and OpenStreetView as the mapping layer and map provider.
+Foodwatch is built on Meteor.js/MongoDB using Leaflet and OpenStreetMaps as the mapping layer and map provider.
 We leverage CircleCI for continuous integration and Waffle.io for Agile boards.
 The app is deployed in a Docker container hosted on DigitalOcean.
 We leverage Tutum to manage the Docker container on DigitalOcean.

+Most of the technologies in FoodWatch are free and open source.
+However, several tools used in the development process are only free to use on open source projects.
+These include Tutum, CircleCI, and NewRelic.
+The software licensing is as follows:

+- Meteor: MIT
+- Jasmine: MIT
+- Leaflet: BSD
+- MongoDB: GNU AGPL v3.0
+- OpenStreetMap: ODbL
+- HAProxy: GPL v2.0
+- Docker: Apache 2.0

+Use of FoodWatch is limited by the licensing of its component parts.
+The FoodWatch source code is licensed under GPL v3.0.

 ### Continuous Integration

-Automated continuous integration and deployment is managed through CircleCI.
-On commit to the Master branch, the code is automatically deployed to Docker Hub and built by Tutum Stack on a host at DigitalOcean.
+Automated continuous integration and deployment is managed through CircleCI (https://circleci.com).
+On commit to the Master branch, the code is automatically deployed to Docker Hub.
+Tutum (https://www.tutum.co/) describes the container configuration, layout, and relationships, and automatically downloads/starts the Docker containers on a node at DigitalOcean.

 For additional details, please see the wiki.

 ### Configuration Management

-Configuration for the app (Meteor) and CircleCI are managed through their respective config files in the repo.
+Configuration for the app (Meteor in .meteor) and CircleCI (circle.yml) are managed through their respective config files in the repo.
+Confidential information (passwords, etc.) are stored as environmental variables in CircleCI and aren't available in GitHub.

 ### Continuous Monitoring

-The release container is monitored by New Relic.
+The release containers are monitored by New Relic.
+The Tutum stack consists of 1 HAProxy (http://www.haproxy.org/) container doing round robin load balancing to 2 foodwatch containers.
+The foodwatch containers share a MongoDB container.
+A New Relic container monitors all of the running containers.
+This prevents downtime during automated redeploy.

 ### Unit Tests

-Unit tests are written using Jasmine.
+Unit tests are written using Jasmine and run using the Velocity test runner for Meteor.
 CircleCI runs the unit tests as part of the build/deploy process.
 See the Development section to run the unit tests.

 ### Development
 1. [Install Meteor](https://www.meteor.com/install)